-Guaranteeing backflow avoidance gadgets are working properly.
+Making sure backflow avoidance gadgets are working correctly.

-Transferring or updating plumbing systems.
+Moving or upgrading plumbing systems.

-Guaranteeing plumbing systems meet local regulations.
+Ensuring plumbing systems meet local regulations.

 Immediate reaction to prevent flooding and water damage.